eth-sri/fastsmt/README.md

 ## Validation

 In order to evaluate final strategy synthesized by our system we provide a validation script.
 For an input, this script receives dataset with SMT2 formulas and a strategy.
-It runs Z3 solver with and without using givem strategy and outputs the performance comparison.
+It runs Z3 solver with and without using given strategy and outputs the performance comparison (in terms of number of solved formulas and runtime).

 ```bash
 (venv) $ python scripts/py/validate.py \